biomicroscopy/DPR-Resolution_enhancement_with_deblurring_by_pixel_reassignment/README.md

     This function is used to process a single image and is developed for Windows computer using 64bits Matlab.
   - DPR_UpdateSingle_mex.maci64
     This function is used to process a single image and is developed for Macbook using Matlab.
+  - DPR_UpdateSingle.m
+    This is the source code for DPR.
   - save_tiff_img.m
     This function is used to save the DPR-enhanced image as Tiff.
  - Test_image